-Each I/O voltage bank has a separate ground and power plane for input and output circuits.
+Each I/O voltage bank has a separate ground and power plane for input and output circuits (VMV/GNDQ for input buffers and VCCI/GND for output buffers).
 This isolation is necessary to minimize simultaneous switching noise from the input and output (SSI and SSO).
 The switching noise (ground bounce and power bounce) is generated by the output buffers and transferred into input buffer circuits, and vice versa.